Xinhe-Yu/customer-chat-demo/README.md

 `\q`

 Now execute the SQL file:
-`sudo -u postgres psql -d ycyw -f src/main/resources/templates/schema.sql`
+`sudo -u postgres psql -d ycyw -f src/main/static/templates/schema.sql`

 4. (Optional) If you want to populate your database with initial data, you can use the seeding feature:
-`sudo -u postgres psql -d ycyw -f src/main/resources/templates/seeds.sql`
+`sudo -u postgres psql -d ycyw -f src/main/static/templates/seeds.sql`

+You can set your own password by uncomment `CommandLineRunner` Bean in main method, and get the encoded string from terminal.

 5. Run the application: